Translating Pre-Clinical Research to Clinical Patient Care™

 Anti-Doping

-Dr Liam Heaney is a Lecturer in Bioanalytical Science at Loughborough University.
-His research interests include high-throughput measurement of small molecule biomarkers.
-This includes active projects that span across multiple disciplines including clinical diagnostic and prognostic applications and sports anti-doping/drugs of abuse.
+Dr Liam Heaney is a Senior Lecturer in Bioanalytical Science based in the School of Sport, Exercise and Health Sciences at Loughborough University, UK.
+His research interests focus principally on the use of high-throughput measurement of small molecule biomarkers, with aligned interests in discovery-based omics applications.
+These activities include projects that span across multiple disciplines including clinical diagnostic and prognostic applications, nutrition and physiology, and sports anti-doping/drugs of abuse.
 His work is centered around the application of analytical chemistry applying both gas chromatography and liquid chromatography-mass spectrometry.
-Prior to his current position, Liam spent time as a postdoctoral researcher at the University of Leicester’s NIHR Cardiovascular Biomedical Research Centre where he specialized in the analysis of cardiovascular disease biomarkers using MS-based techniques.
+He sits as an Executive Committee Member of the British Mass Spectrometry Society and was recently voted onto The Analytical Scientists Top 40 Under 40 for his work in promoting the use of mass spectrometry in sport & exercise science/nutrition.

 Daniel Holmes, MD, FRCPC